genesiscommunitysuccess/docs/docs/01_getting-started/05_use-cases/09_faster_quick-start/02_create-a-new-project.md

 ---
-title: 'Create a new project'
+title: 'Faster quick start - Create a new project'
 sidebar_label: 'Create a new project'
 id: create-a-new-project
+keywords: [getting started, quick start, faster quick start, new project]
+tags:
+    - getting started
+    - quick start
+    - faster quick start
+    - new project
 ---

 The GenX CLI tool enables you to seed projects.
 In this case, we just want to generate a blank full-stack application project.